College of Nursing

 The Code of Ethics for a profession makes explicit the primary goals, values, and obligations of the profession.
 Students are expected to function within the framework of the American Nurses Association Code for Nurses.

 Nursing students are expected not only to adhere to the morals and norms of the profession, but also to embrace them as part of what it means to be a nurse.
-The nurse recognizes that his/her first obligation is to the patient’s welfare.
+The nurse recognizes that their first obligation is to the patient’s welfare.

-Any situation that threatens patient safety, exhibits a lack of moral character, demonstrates a lack of professionalism or good judgment, and/or is a violation of school/hospital policy may result in immediate termination from the program.
+Any situation that threatens patient safety, exhibits a lack of moral character, demonstrates a lack of professionalism or good judgment, and/or is a violation of college/hospital policy may result in immediate termination from the program.

 Students are expected to demonstrate and embrace the following principles: